Your cart is currently empty.Continue shopping

-Whether you sleep sprawled out on your back or curled up in a little ball, the position you sleep in can affect the quality of your sleep.
-Sleep position can play a role in snoring, heartburn, and even wrinkles.
-And some positions are better than others (sorry, stomach sleepers!)
+Whether you fall asleep sprawled out on your back or curled up in a ball, the position you sleep in seriously affects the overall quality of your night’s sleep.
+Sleep position can play a role in snoring, heartburn, or even wrinkles.
+And some positions are better than others (sorry, stomach sleepers).

-Pros: Sleeping on your back is great for the spine and neck because the back is straight and not forced into any contortions.
+Pros: Sleeping on your back is great for the spine, neck, and posture because the back is straight.
 In an ideal world, you'd sleep on your back without any pillows, as this position leaves the neck in a neutral position.
 Back sleeping also has its cosmetic benefits.
 Spending all night with your face in the air, as opposed to smooshed into a pillow, leads to fewer facial wrinkles.
 So, if you want to look fresh in the AM, back sleeping is the position for you.

 Cons: Despite its beloved cosmetic benefits, sleeping on your back is not great for everyone.
-For those who snore or suffer from sleep apnea, sleeping on your back will enhance this.
-Lying on your back causes the back of the tongue to collapse into the airway, which obstructs breathing and creates those beautiful snoring sounds that have dimmed the lights on so many promising relationships.
+For those who snore or suffer from sleep apnea, sleeping on your back will only make it worse.
+Lying on your back causes the back of the tongue to collapse into the airway, which obstructs your breathing and creates those beautiful snoring sounds that have dimmed the lights on so many promising relationships.
 Most doctors suggest sleeping on your side if you suffer from sleep apnea.

-Pros: Sleeping on the side is the most common sleep position for a reason.
-If you are a side sleeper, you should definitely sleep on the left side.
-It alleviates acid reflux and heartburn, boosts digestion, stimulates the drainage of toxins from the lymph nods, improves circulation, and helps your brain filter out waste.
-Due to anatomy and the location of your body's organs, these amazing benefits only come from sleeping on the left side versus sleeping on the right side.
+Pros: Sleeping on your side is the most common sleep position for a reason.
+If you are a side sleeper, you should consider sleeping on the left side.
+It alleviates acid reflux and heartburn, boosts digestion, stimulates the drainage of toxins from your lymph nodes, improves circulation, and helps your brain filter out waste.
+Due to anatomy and the location of your body's internal organs, these amazing benefits only come from sleeping on the left side versus sleeping on the right side.
 It’s also important to sleep on your left side in a non-fetal position.

-Cons: Sleeping on the left side can put pressure on the stomach and lungs, so it's best to switch it up… or you may experience numbness in your arms from resting on a single arm for too long.
-Finally, this position puts a lot of stress on the shoulders so if you have shoulder pain, you should not sleep on your side.
+Cons: Sleeping on the left side can put pressure on the stomach and lungs, and affect blood flow, so it is best to switch it up… or you may experience numbness in your arms from resting on one for too long.
+Finally, this position puts a lot of stress on the shoulders so if you have shoulder aches and pains, try not to sleep on your side.

 Pros: Stomach sleeping eases snoring, but that's about it.

-Cons: Sleeping on your stomach is probably the worst sleeping position, especially if you have back problems.
-It flattens the natural curve of the spine, which can lead to lower back pain.
-Plus, sleeping all night with your head turned to one side will strain the neck.
-If you do prefer this position, try sticking a pillow under the hips and lower abdomen to give the bottom of the spine a lift, and ensure a better night’s rest.
+Cons: your stomach is probably the worst sleeping position, especially if you have back problems.
+It flattens the natural curve of your spinal alignment, which can eventually lead to lower back pain.
+Plus, sleeping all night with your head turned to one side will strain or give you neck pain.
+If you do prefer to sleep in this position, try sticking a firm pillow under the hips and lower abdomen to give the bottom of the spine a lift, and ensure a better night’s rest.